 How to decide between buying option and selling option?

-You need to take in mind four consideration to decide between buying option and selling option.
+You need to take in mind four considerations to decide between buying option and selling option.

 - Do you positively think that the price of the stock will go down?
 If yes, then, in this case, you should buy the put option.
 The maximum loss you will incur is the premium you have paid the maximum profit however you will make is unlimited.